Scenario 4

 6. Compile and preview

-The compile is the smoke test.
-If any file still references [OLD_COLUMN], the compile fails here, not in the warehouse.
-The preview confirms the renamed column is flowing through correctly under its original public name.
+If any file still references [OLD_COLUMN], compile fails here rather than at runtime.
+The preview confirms the renamed column flows through under its original public name.

-Confirm: the preview returns rows (non-zero).
-The output still has a column named [OLD_COLUMN] (the alias survived) with sane-looking values.
+Confirm: the preview returns non-zero rows.
+The output still has a column named [OLD_COLUMN] (alias preserved) with reasonable values.
 No compile errors anywhere in the lineage.

 Exercises: dbt_compile, dbt_show